-Singapore, known as the Lion City, is a fascinating blend of pan-Asian cultures, ethnicities and cuisines, exquisite natural beauty and fine British colonial architecture.
-Above all, it is a high-tech modern city where Asian traditions eagerly embrace both the benefits of global tourism and the challenges of tomorrow.
+Also known as the Lion City, the confident and dynamic city-state of Singapore surprises many visitors with its striking blend of Asian cultures, ethnicities and cuisines.
+Although the remnants of the British colonial era can still be found in some fine 19th century architecture, above all modern Singapore is a high-tech metropolis where Asian traditions are adapted to embrace both the benefits of global tourism and the challenges of tomorrow.